 When the sensors stay lit even after dumping, excess residue or waste stuck to the black water tank is usually the root cause.
 This material is wet, which causes it to complete the electrical circuit, even when there is nothing in the tank.

 To fix this issue, fill the holding tank with water and add high-quality sensor cleaner into the toilet.
 The container label should instruct how much to use and any other specific directions.
 Allow the mixture to settle for 8-12 hours.
 If possible, take a short drive to squish around the water and loosen any debris.
 After the allotted time, empty the tank and observe changes.
-If the sensor is still not working, repeat the process until you achieve desired results.
+If the sensor is still not working, repeat the process until you achieve the desired results.

 To prevent this from reoccurring, regularly rinse, clean, and sanitize your RV black tank, as stated above.
 Also, be sure to use toilet paper that is specially designed for an RV plumbing system to avoid build-up.

 How Do RV Black Water Tank Chemicals Work?